Prime-Holding/rx_bloc/packages/rx_bloc_cli/mason_templates/bricks/feature_cicd_fastlane/__brick__/docs/continuous_delivery.md

 This file contains preconfigured workflows for building and deployment of the Android and iOS app.

 Once you connect your repository with Codemagic and add your app, you'll be presented with the project settings.
-Under the `Environment variables` tab, define two `secure` environment variables without an assigned group with the following name:
+Under the `Environment variables` tab, define two `secure` environment variables assigned to the `secret` group with the following name:
 - `MOBILE_DISTRIBUTION_REPOSITORY_ACCESS_SECRET`: access token used for fetching the contents of the distribution repository
 - `MOBILE_DISTRIBUTION_ENCRYPTION_PASSWORD`: password used for encrypting/decrypting content from the distribution repository